youhgo/youhgo.github.io/_posts/2024-08-20-DOPP-Config-ORC-EN.md

 * How to configure DFIR-ORC tutorial [here](https://youhgo.github.io/DOPP-Config-ORC-EN/)

-I already made an already to go DFIR-ORC Binary available [here]() if you dont wanna bother do thoses steps.
+I've made an ready to go DFIR-ORC Binary available [here](https://github.com/youhgo/DOPP/blob/master/ressources/DFIR-Orc.exe) if you dont wanna bother do thoses steps.

 ## What is ORC ?